konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createWINcontainersNET.md

 ## Generating target artifacts

-We will be using a two stage process for the transformation: *plan* and *transform*.
+This procedure uses a two stage process for the transformation: plan and *transform*.
 Run these steps from the directory containing the `./wcfservice/` directory:

-1. First create a *plan* of how to transform the applications to run on Kubernetes.
-In the *plan* phase, Move2Kube is going to go through the source artifacts and come up with a *plan*.
+1. First create a plan of how to transform the applications to run on Kubernetes.
+In this phase, Move2Kube goes through the source artifacts to develop a plan.

 ```console
 $ move2kube plan -s wcfservice